Technologies and Systems for Sustainable Agri-Food Processes

 Assessment methods and Criteria

-Assessment will consist of a single written exam covering the three UD units, aimed at evaluating comprehension and mastery of the topics discussed in class.
-Specifically, the written exam will include:
+The learning assessment consists of a single written exam covering all three Teaching Units (UDs)*, aimed at evaluating the student's understanding and mastery of the topics discussed during the lectures.
+The written exam, lasting 3 hours, will include:

 Six exam sessions are scheduled annually: two during each inter-semester break and one during teaching breaks within each semester.